 Array antennas, including mid frequency aperture arrays (MFAA), as well as phased array reflector feeds (PAF), are attractive antenna alternatives for the second phase of the SKA project due to their high levels of flexibility.
 However, designing high fidelity (high sensitivity, controlled sidelobes and cross polarization, etc.) array antennas with wide operating bandwidths (of more than an octave) remains a difficult problem.

-Given the wide range of science goals of the SKA, however, some trade-offs between different performance metrics of wide-band feeds must be considered.
-This is, however, normally a difficult task since much of the information might not be available in detail beforehand.
+Given the wide range of science goals of the SKA, however, some trade-offs between different performance metrics of array antenna systems must be considered.
+This is normally a difficult task since much of the information might not be available in detail beforehand.

-The goal of this project is thus to develop coarse and surrogate models, for use in multi-objective SBO, for all the antennas to be considered for the wide band single pixel receivers.
-Once these models are available the full trade off space, or so called Pareto front, for all the performance metrics of the feeds may be calculated.
-The Pareto fronts will provide quantitative information on the performance limitations of current feed technologies.
-When the design methods are in place, new technologies can be rapidly designed, in a multi-objective sense, for possible use as a wide band single pixel feed in the SKA.
-One such technology option is a sinuous antenna currently under development as a Masters project at Stellenbosch University, showing great promise.
+The goal of this project is to develop surrogate models, for use in MO-SBO, specifically tailored to radio telescope array antennas.
+Once these models are available the full trade off space, or so called Pareto front, for all the performance metrics of the antennas may be calculated.
+The Pareto fronts will provide quantitative information on the performance limitations of different technologies.

 View project proposal